facebook/react/docs/cookbook/cb-02-inline-styles.md

 ```

 ### Discussion
 Style keys are camelCased in order to be consistent with accessing the properties using `node.style.___` in DOM.
-This also explains why `WebkitTransition` has an uppercase 'W'.
+This also explains why `WebkitTransition` has an uppercase "W".